Fox chief Rupert Murdoch to be deposed in $1.6 billion Dominion defamation case

 Murdoch, 91, is the most high-profile figure to face questioning in the case.

 Fox has argued that it had a right to report on election-fraud allegations made by Trump and his lawyers, and that Dominion’s lawsuit would stifle press freedom.
-Fox declined to comment on the litigation and referred Reuters to an earlier statement: “There is nothing more newsworthy than covering the president of the United States and his lawyers making allegations of voter fraud."
+Fox referred Reuters to an earlier statement saying: “There is nothing more newsworthy than covering the president of the United States and his lawyers making allegations of voter fraud."

 A judge rejected the network’s bid to toss the case in December 2021.